Is graffiti illegal?

 In order to properly understand this subject, you must recognize these different categories.
 The 1st category above is generally going to be illegal.
 With the other 2 categories - it is not inherently a crime or not.
 It is going to depend on whether the artist received authorization from the owner of the property where the art is located.

 Whether permission was provided is the deciding factor.
 Because paint, spray paint, brushes, etc are not illegal - the crime often committed when deploying graffiti is vandalism.
 It is a form of theft.

-There is nothing inherently illegal about a drawing of a cat.
-But if this was deployed on private property without the owner's permission - then it's illegal (in most places).
+There is nothing inherently illegal about drawing a picture of a cat.
+But if it is deployed on private property without the owner's permission - then it's illegal (in most places).
 Another example is a spray-painted portrait of a person.
 A picture of a face is not illegal in most places - in fact there are lots of faces displayed all over.
 What's illegal is spray painting on somebody else's property without their consent.